-ANZ's common equity tier 1 (CET1) ratio was 13.2% as of March 31, 2023, well above Australian Prudential Regulation Authority's regulatory capital requirement of 10.25%.
+ANZ's CET1 ratio should remain well above APRA's regulatory capital requirement of 10.25%.
 This requirement includes a domestic systemically important bank buffer (D-SIB) and countercyclical capital buffer of 1.0% each, and capital conservation buffer of 3.75%.
-In our view ANZ will manage its CET1 ratio above 11.5%.

-We do not anticipate any significant change to ANZ's reliance on hybrid capital instruments.
-Along with Australia's other major banks, ANZ's reliance on such instruments is higher than international peers.
+ANZ's reliance on hybrid capital instruments as part of its Tier 1 capital requirements is unlikely to change much.
+Along with Australia's other major banks, the bank has marginally higher reliance on such instruments than international peers.
+Common share capital and retained earnings form about 89% of its total adjusted capital.

-ANZ's common share capital and retained earnings form about 89% of its total adjusted capital.
-Following the divestment of noncore banking assets, the bank does not have many other assets left that it is able and willing to readily sell, in our view.
+ANZ may have completed major divestments.
+Following the divestment of its wealth management arm, ANZ Wealth Australia Ltd., the bank does not have many other non-core banking assets left that it is able and willing to readily sell, in our view.

-Risk Position: Credit Losses To Remain Low And Close To Pre-Pandemic Levels
+Risk Position: Credit Losses To Remain Low And Close To Pre-COVID-19 Levels

-Credit losses should remain low and close to pre-pandemic levels over the next two years, at about 15 bps of customer loans.
-These forecasts are in line with our expectations for the Australian banking system.
+Credit losses should remain low over the next two years, at about 15 bps.
+Our forecasts are in line with our expectations for the Australian banking system.
 Solid economic growth and low unemployment in Australia should cushion the blow of rate hikes on the ability of highly-leveraged borrowers to service their debt.

-A significant weakening in consumer and business confidence, a consumer pull-back in discretionary spending, or a rapid fall in house prices could push credit losses significantly higher than our base case.
+That said, a significant weakening in consumer and business confidence, a consumer pull-back in discretionary spending, or a rapid fall in house prices could push credit losses significantly higher than our base case.

 ANZ will be able to manage integration risks from the proposed SML acquisition.
 The group has been cautious in its approach to integration.
 It plans to run SML independently for three years.
-This will give ANZ time to migrate SML to its new ANZPlus digital banking platform once this is up and running.
+This will give ANZ time to migrate SML to its new ANZPlus digital banking platform, once this is up and running.

-ANZ will maintain a conservative risk appetite, in our view.
-The bank appears to have a moderate growth appetite that is broadly in line with system trends.
-It also does not have a significant amount of additional risk for than what we already consider in our capital and earnings assessment.
+ANZ will maintain a conservative risk appetite.
+The bank appears to have a moderate growth appetite, broadly in line with its domestic peers.
+We do not see a significant amount of additional risk for ANZ than what we already consider in our capital and earnings assessment.

-ANZ will maintain conservative lending and underwriting standards, similar to the other Australian major banks.
-The bank's loan-loss provisions and nonperforming assets have remained low broadly comparable to its Australian major banking peers (see chart 3).
-Australian banks have benefited from good underwriting and a long run of benign economic conditions.
+ANZ has conservative lending and underwriting standards.
+This is indicated by the bank's low loan-loss provisions and nonperforming assets, which are broadly comparable to those of its major Australian banking peers (see chart 3).
+In recent years, the bank's credit losses have been significantly below our expectations, amid a long run of benign economic conditions.